 1. Silent Hill 2

+There’s a sinister genius to the storytelling in .
+It starts off as a mysterious love story: James Sunderland is searching for his wife after receiving a letter from her one year after her death.
+It ends up as something far darker and more complex.
 Silent Hill 2 tells its intricate story on multiple levels.
-While its spoken narrative leaves you in little doubt about what kind of man James Sunderland is, the way you play and interact with the world also has a bearing.
-Spend the game at half health (or lower) for example, and youll get a different ending because your lack of regard for his health tells the game that you think James is suicidal.
-Symbolism also plays a big role--every disgusting creature in the game is a manifestation of James twisted psyche; physical representations of his sexual hang-ups and guilt.
-By the end, youll have lost every shred of empathy you had with the games protagonist--how many modern games are ballsy enough to let you play as the real monster?
+While the spoken narrative leaves you in little doubt about what kind of man James Sunderland is, the way you play and interact with the world also has a impact.
+Spend the game at half health (or lower) for example, and you’ll get a different ending because your lack of regard for his health tells the game that you think James is suicidal.
+Symbolism also plays a big role.
+Every disgusting creature in the game is a manifestation of James’ twisted psyche; physical representations of his sexual hang-ups and guilt.
+By the end, you’ll have lost every shred of empathy you had with the game’s protagonist.
+How often do you get to play an entire horror game before discovering you’re the real monster?